karashow/CM-method/CMM/README.md

   - `cornacchia.sage`: contains the Cornacchia algorithm.
   - `arithmetic.sage`: contains some arithmetic functions.

+A list of class polynomyals is given in the Examples folder.

 # Instructions

-To create your own CM elliptic curve just load `main.sage` file.
+To create your own CM elliptic curve just load the `main.sage` file.